 Homelessness is among the most urgent social crises of our time.
 And while it’s true that there are many organizations and programs working to meet the growing need, it’s not enough.
 We believe that we will never end homelessness by pointing our fingers and waiting for someone else to solve it: government, nonprofits, religious institutions.
 We believe we will only end homelessness when each of us gets involved.
 When we open our lives in big and small ways to the most vulnerable among us.
 Your Tiny Farm provides a tangible solution that is also an invitation to come closer and to open our hearts.
 By doing this, it uniquely builds our collective compassion and capacity for all of the needed solutions.

-We currently have eight small urban farms located in Cloverdale, Rincon Valley, Geyserville, and Healdsburg, California.
+We currently have thirteen small urban farms located in Cloverdale, Rincon Valley, Geyserville, and Healdsburg, California.
 We fund our Tiny Farms just like we build them—one by one, and with the support of the community.
 Support for project management and community engagement comes in part via donations on PayPal and GoFundMe.

 Your Tiny Farm in the Healdsburg Tribune — Humanity First: Providing Shelter to Those in Need